 The honeybee seals his delectable nectar into the comb’s chambers, but only when the hydration and sugar content reach optimal levels.
 Does the honeybee know how to measure sweetness?
 He does not, but his Intelligent Designer puts this “knowing” in him instinctively.

 On hot days, the honeybee will join other workers in a military-style lineup to fan the honey.
 Thus, it does not spoil from exposure to heat.
 Again, instinct is at work.

 Consider this example further, and we see that the bee’s ability to find its hive from distances and to relay the location of flower sources to its coworkers through waggle and circle dances requires the impartation of instinctual knowledge the Intelligent Designer.

 The honeybee does not have a father and mother to teach him these skills.
 He just knows… Because he has a Designer who knows.

 Furthermore, each bee has a different job in the hive—some guard, some collect honey, others nurse drones and eggs, and some mate with the queen.
 All of these intricacies speak of the existence of God, the Intelligent Designer.

 Paul speaks of the Intelligent Designer in Romans 1:20.
-He teaches us that when we look at anything in nature we have no excuse in realizing God exists.
-It is He who has designed our world with precision and creativity.
-The honeybee’s design is one of innumerous examples.
+He teaches us that when we look at anything in nature, we realize God exists.
+It is God who has designed our world with precision and creativity.
+The honeybee’s design is only one example.